tyc/successfulunittest/manuscript/Let_Get_Testing.md

 Once the requirements are agreed by all the parties, including the customer, requirements engineer, the software validation engineer and the hardware engineering team, the design and the test cases can be develop for each requirement.
 In many cases, getting agreement on the requirements is a long process.
 The agreement may not even be reached when the design is needed.
 However, do let that hold you back.
 After you have designed a few software modules, you will get a sense of basic structure of a software stack.

-Above its functional requirements, there will also be architecture requirements for the software module to meet.
+Above its functional requirements, there will also be architecture requirements for the software module to meet but for this purpose of this book, the architecture requirements will not be considered.

 ## Design of the PWM interface